Water Quality Monitoring is critical for a variety of industries and organizations in the states and around the world.

-To monitor water quality factors like conductivity (in Siemens / cm), resistivity, pH, Oxidation Reduction Potential (ORP), Dissolved Oxygen (DO), or any other water quality measurement variables, you’ll need the core components you see in the photos.
-In each water monitoring system, you’re seeing:
+To monitor water quality factors like conductivity (in Siemens / cm), resistivity, pH, Oxidation Reduction Potential (ORP), Dissolved Oxygen (DO), metals, turbidity, total dissolved solids (TDS), oxygen saturation, total suspended solids, salinity, or any other water quality measurement variables, you’ll need the core components you see in the photos.

 - Sensor hubs from Shop.Valarm.net, which regularly send all sensor information to Tools.Valarm.net as often as you need it

 - 4-20 mA sensor adaptersz that connect to industrial strength, industry standard water sensors